LukeClancy/podlarm/README.md

 Basic ruby podcast alarm application.
 will:
   1. put computer to sleep for a specified time
-  2. wake up and play a podcast.
+  2. wake up and play a podcast:
      - If user turns off podcast, it will keep time of podcast for next use
      - If podcast plays out, it will play music to ensure user awake, and mark podcast completed

-requires vlc => cvlc
+- requires vlc => cvlc

-requires ubuntu => amixer, rtcwake
+- requires ubuntu => amixer, rtcwake

-requires ruby
+- requires ruby

-requires folder with podcasts in it (settable under podlarm.json)
+- requires folder with podcasts in it (settable under podlarm.json)

-requires backup folder with music in it (settable under podlarm.json)
+- requires backup folder with music in it (settable under podlarm.json)

-requires custom setup in podlarm.json
+- requires custom setup in podlarm.json

 setup: